NathanD0121/Robot-Path-Planning/README.md

-# Robotics_Assignment3
+# Robot Path Planning

-This focuses on robot path planning
+This project focuses on robot path planning and uses ROS